vippsas/vipps-solutions/loyalty-in-pos/README.md

 and the
 [Vipps Check-in API](https://developer.vippsmobilepay.com/docs/APIs/check-in-api).

-The following describes the _Loyalty at the POS_ process at a high-level.
+The following describes the _Loyalty at the POS_ process at a high level.

 ![Loyalty Flow](images/POS_flow.png)

 ## Step 1: Scan the QR code